 “Fictive Kin” means an individual who is not related by birth, adoption, or marriage to a child, but who has an emotionally significant relationship with the child;

-“Foster family home” means a private home in which children is placed for Foster family care under supervision of the Department or of a licensed child-placing agency;
+“Foster family home” means a private home in which children are placed for foster care under supervision of the Department or of a licensed child-placing agency;

-“Kinship Care” is the raising of children by grandparents, or other extended family members within the fourth degree of kinship.
+“Kinship Care” is when children are legally put into the care of relatives or extended family members within the fifth degree of kinship or with fictive kin.

 “Out-of-home placement” means a placement other than in the home of a parent, relative, or guardian, in a boarding home, clinical treatment facility, community-based facility, detention facility, emergency shelter, Fictive Kin home, Foster family home, hospital, non-secure facility, physically secure facility, residential treatment facility, or youth alternative center.

 “Public Safety Department” or equivalent Justice Department in a state.

 Section 4.
 The Kinship Care and Fictive Kin Reform Act.